jessejamescox/kbus-api-installer/README.md

 # Requirements

-- WAGO PFC with firmware >= 18
+- WAGO PFC with firmware 19

 # Development

 This project is open source and can be modified.
-See here for the development repo [kbus-daemon source](https://github.com/jessejamescox/wago-kbus-daemon) for more information.
+See here for the development repo [kbus-api source](https://github.com/jessejamescox/wago-kbus-daemon) for more information.

 # Changelog

-- 8-2-2021
+- 5-18-2022
-- Restructured the JSON payload to make it more IoT friendly
-- Added API allows you to tag IO channels and set deadband threshold for analog inputs
-- Removed the integrated mosquitto broker.
-If this is required you must use Docker to add the broker or connect to external broker
+- Updated to firmware 19
-- Added support for mqtt connection via TLS
+- Added Power Measurement Module
-- Added supoprt for AWS IoT Thing shadow topic and message formatting

 # License